sandsmark/genieutils/README.md

  *   reading/writing of scn, scx, cpx, bln, sin, wav files
  *   reading/writing of language\*.dll files

+For a lot of stuff it is also possible to convert between different versions of the formats.
+The only version conversion that has a tool (i. e. you don't need to write code) is the .dat files, though.
+For e. g. graphics you will have to hook together the SLP and ICM classes yourself with a couple of lines of C++.

 Also includes several extra tools.

 ### Command line tools ###